Sharp quantitative stability for the fractional Sobolev trace inequality: Some consequences of the gradient stability result

-\begin{remark} When $m=1$, \eqref{ww3} was proved by Wang and Willem in \cite{wang}.
+for all $u\in D_{m}(\R^n)$ whose support belongs to $I\times\R^{n-1}$; here $I=[-1,1]$ is an interval in $\R$. \end{theorem} 0.136in \begin{remark} When $m=1$, \eqref{ww3} was proved by Wang and Willem in \cite{wang}.
 They in fact considered the refined Caffarelli-Kohn-Nirenberg inequality in more general domains.
 Their methods relied on a maximum principle.
 In our cases, due to the absence of maximum principle for the polyharmonic operator, we restrict our analysis to domains that are bounded in one direction. \end{remark}